The curriculum at Queen Mary’s Grammar School

-All boys follow a diverse curriculum in Year 7 with lessons in English, Mathematics, Science, a Modern European Foreign Language (French or Spanish), Geography, History, ICT, Design Technology, Religious Studies, Art, PSHEE, Music and a generous allocation of time to PE, Games and Swimming.
-From September 2015, all students in Year 7 also learn Mandarin Chinese.
+All boys follow a diverse curriculum in Year 7 with lessons in English, Mathematics, Science, a Modern European Foreign Language (French or Spanish), Geography, History, ICT, Design Technology, Religion, Philosophy & Ethics (RPE), Art, PSHEE, Music and a generous allocation of time to PE, Games and Swimming.
+All students in Year 7 also learn Mandarin Chinese.
 In Year 8, the curriculum becomes more diverse with Biology, Chemistry and Physics replacing Science.
 Pupils will choose which language they wish to continue through to GCSE from the beginning of Year 8.

 Key Stage 4

 At GCSE level, all pupils study English Language, English Literature, Mathematics, Biology, Chemistry, Physics, a Modern Foreign Language (Mandarin, Spanish or French), PSHEE, PE & Games and Religion, Philosophy and Ethics (RPE) – leading to GCSE Religious Studies, as part of their core curriculum.

-Students choose three option subjects along this core from the following: Art, Design Technology, Business, Geography, History, Music and Computer Science.
-The best Mathematicians take GCSE in Year 10 and gain a qualification in Additional Mathematics in Year 11.
-Games and PE remain a vital part of the school timetable.
-PSHEE is delivered through drop down days.
+Students choose three option subjects alongside the compulsory curriculum from the following: Art, Design Technology, Business, Geography, History, Music.
+Psychology and Computer Science.
+The best Mathematicians gain a qualification in Additional Mathematics in Year 11.

 Key Stage 5

-The school offers a traditional academic curriculum to its sixth form student body.
-Typically, all or nearly all, Year 11 boys will continue into the sixth form where they are joined by approximately 100 candidates (boys and girls) from other schools from across the midlands.
+The school offers a traditional academic curriculum to its mixed sixth form student body.
+Typically, all or nearly all, Year 11 students will continue into the sixth form where they are joined by approximately 100 students from other schools from across the midlands.

-All students choose three options from the following choices: Art, Design Technology, Economics, Business, Spanish, French, German, Geography, History, Mandarin, Music, Philosophy, Computing, English Literature, English Language & Literature, Mathematics, Further Mathematics, Biology, Chemistry and Physics.
+All students choose three options from the following choices: Art, Design Technology, Economics, Business, Spanish, French, German, Geography, History, Mandarin, Philosophy, Psychology, Computer Science, English Literature, English Language & Literature, Mathematics, Further Mathematics, Biology, Chemistry and Physics.
 We are also able to offer a wider variety of subjects through our links with Mercian Multi-Academy Trust partners, including: Ancient History, Photography, Physical Education, Theatre Studies, Music, German and Politics